 In 1957, the Council convinced the House Foreign Affairs Committee to hold hearings in New Hampshire, the first ever to be held outside Washington, DC.
 In 1961, the Council faced extreme political criticism for inviting a TASS correspondent from the Soviet Union to join a round table discussion by journalists.
 To quell the outcry, the New Hampshire Attorney General wrote a declaration that specifically stated that the Council was not engaging in “un-American” activities.
 In a fitting coda to that incident, the Council held a luncheon in 2002 with eight Russian judges, who had been invited to the United States under the “Rule of Law” program.

-Over the years, the NHCWA hosted famous speakers such as Allen Dulles, former director of Central Intelligence; John Foster Dulles, his brother and an important figure in the Central Intelligence Agency; Lt.
+Over the years, the NHCWA hosted famous speakers such as Allen Dulles, former director of Central Intelligence; John Foster Dulles, his brother and Secretary of State under President Eisenhower; Lt.
 General Leslie Grove, the Director of the Manhattan Project; Clement Atlee, the Prime Minister of the United Kingdom from 1945 to 1951; Dean Rusk, one of the longest serving U.S. Secretaries of State; and then-Ambassador George H.W.
 Bush, among other notable names.
 In June of 2003, members voted to change the name of the organization to the World Affairs Council of New Hampshire.